ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 **Input description**: A set of records with totally ordered keys.
 **Problem description**: Build and maintain a data structure for providing quick access to the smallest or largest key in the set.

 Good for: storted events by time.
-They're called priotity queues because retrieval is done not based on insertion time (stack or a queue), nor by key match (dictionary), but by highest priority of retrieval.
+They're called priority queues because retrieval is done not based on insertion time (stack or a queue), nor by key match (dictionary), but by highest priority of retrieval.
 If no insertion happens after query, then just use an array sorted by priority.

 ### Implementations
 Choose from these based on whether you need other operations (searching for arbitrary keys, deleting keys, etc), do you need to know the maximum size up-front, or could the priority of an element change while in the queue.